 Treat all athletes with integrity, respect, and courtesy, and expect the same from them.
 Strive to combine friendliness and concern with professionalism.
 Confidence and respect will be gained by exhibiting a basic knowledge of athletic injuries and proficiency in Athletic Training skills.
 In time, Athletic Training students will gradually learn the attitudes, temperaments, and peculiarities of individual athletes, and will learn to use this insight to foster a professional relationship with them.
-Athletic Training students should encourage athletes to adhere to all of the rules and regulations pertaining to them while in the Athletic Training room.
-It is unacceptable to date or socialize with athletes while in the Athletic Training Program.
+Athletic Training students should encourage athletes to adhere to all of the rules and regulations pertaining to them while in the Athletic Training Program.

 Socializing with athletes while on a university-sponsored trip (i.e. away trips, tournaments, etc.) is strictly prohibited and will not be tolerated.
 Students dating an athlete during an assigned rotation with that particular team will be immediately removed from that rotation.
 If an Athletic Training student has a preexisting relationship with a student-athlete, this should be brought to the attention of the clinical coordinator of education prior to being admitted to the program or before clinical assignments begin so that plans can be made accordingly for clinical assignments.
 Of greatest importance is to recognize that Athletic Training students who are placed in secondary school settings and possibly private clinics may be working with student athletes who are minors with respect to age and according to law.
 Under no circumstances will any relationships between the Athletic Training student and a minor be tolerated.
 This could not only result in Athletic Training Program sanctions but also additional law enforcement involvement.